 Day 2: Mull

-The Isle of Mull is just opposite Oban.
-Mull, which stands in the Celtic for cliff or hill, is the third largest island of West-Scotland.We sail to the island and then through the sound between Morvern and Mull, overlooking the rugged mountain landscape.
+After an extended breakfast we go to the Isle of Mull is just opposite Oban.
+Mull, which stands in the Celtic for cliff or hill, is the third largest island of West-Scotland.
+The crew will give you some sailing instructions and if you like, you can help with setting the sails.
 On the way we pass the magnificently restored Duart Castle, an imposing sight.
 Our daily destination is the main town of Mull, the picturesque fishing village of Tobermory with its sociable center and its beautiful pubs and restaurants.
 The lively port is the starting point for a small fishing fleet.
-If time permits, there is the opportunity to visit the local distillery.
+If time permits, there is an opportunity to visit the local distillery.

 Day 3: Iona and Staffa